kowshikgunda71/leniar-regression-with-multi-variables/README.md

-# logistic regression with multi variables
+# leniar regression with multi variables
- machine learning program which demonstrate logistic regression with multi variable
+ machine learning program which demonstrate lenair regression with multi variable